Saraz-Git/develop-portfolio/README.md

 ![portfolio demo](./assets/images/02-advanced-css-homework-demo.gif)

-## Task
+## What I Have Done
-* built a portfolio page with HTML and CSS according to the demo.
+* built a HTML page with required functionality of portfolio.
 * applied Flexbox, media queries, pseudo class and CSS variables in styling.
 * UI scrolls to relevant section when navigation links are clicked.
 * Made first project image size larger than others, and linked to deployed application.